 Upstairs in that home, we took a different approach, with a full gridded trim treatment that added interest in the master bedroom, floor to ceiling.
 The room was spacious and cool without the wall treatment, but doesn’t that detail take it to another — still classic — level?

 This option’s just a little different from a gridded treatment, but with the same floor-to-ceiling texture and interest.
 The gridded pattern feels more playful to me, while this feels distinguished and mature.
 (Photo above from Decorchick, where a helpful DIY tutorial lives too.)

-Another example from our current Woodbine project.
+Another example from a past Cheatham County project.
 It’s easy to overlook knee walls and leave attic doors as a function-with-ugly-form situation.
 But here, my Infinium Builders cohorts used simple flat panel wainscoting-inspired trim design to bring more visual interest to the space, and hide the attic door inside an aesthetic addition.